abap2UI5/docs/docs/get_started/about.md

 ##### Compatibility
 ![alt text](image-15.png){ width=50% }
-abap2UI5 is compatible with both `ABAP Cloud` and `Standard ABAP`, supporting all ABAP releases from version 7.02 to ABAP for Cloud.
+abap2UI5 is compatible with both ABAP Cloud and Standard ABAP, supporting all ABAP releases from version 7.02 to ABAP for Cloud.
 It runs seamlessly on systems including R/3 NetWeaver, S/4HANA On-Premise, and S/4HANA Private Cloud, as well as cloud environments such as the BTP ABAP Environment and S/4HANA Public Cloud.

 ##### Installation
 ![alt text](image-14.png){ width=50% }